CTEH/page_for/README.md

    *= require page_for_adminlte
    *= require action_sheet

+# Troubleshooting

+If you get an exception "undefined method `has_attribute?' for ...", you likely forgot to add accepts_nested_attributes_for to your model for the has_many relationships in your form.

 ## Change Log

 * 12/27/2014 - Kaminari looks for theme in subfolder.
 For example.  app/views/kaminari/adminlte/*